Enekwestanley/math_magicians/README.md

 # Project Description

-In this project you will refactor the Calculator component you developed in the past projects.
-Instead of using class based components, you will use now hooks.
+In this project, you will create a full website for the Math magicians app, consisting of several pages and using the components you already created.

 ## Built With